ckn3/palm-ds-sp/misc/Readme.md

+## convert.py

+The `convert.py` script is used to convert JSON label files into YOLO format labels.
+It processes JSON files found in a specified directory and generates corresponding `.txt` files, where bounding box information is reformatted to YOLO format for training object detection models.

+### Key Functionality:
+- **JSON to YOLO Conversion**: The script walks through the `source_folder`, detects `.json` files, extracts bounding box data, and converts the coordinates into YOLO format.
+  - It calculates the bounding box center (`x_center`, `y_center`), width, and height normalized to the image size (800x800).
+  - The labels are written to a `.txt` file, where each entry includes the class index (always set to "0" in this script), `x_center`, `y_center`, `width`, and `height`.

+### How to Use:
+1. Ensure your JSON files are stored in folders like `datasets1`, `datasets2`, etc.
+2. Run the script, and for each folder (e.g., `datasets1`, `datasets2`), it will create YOLO-compatible `.txt` files in the same directory as the corresponding `.json` files.

+## count.py

+The `count.py` script is designed to count the total number of lines across all `.txt` files in a specified directory.
+This can be useful for tasks like checking the number of annotations in YOLO format or verifying data consistency.

+### Key Functionality:
+- **Line Counting in `.txt` Files**: The script recursively walks through the specified directory and its subdirectories, identifying all `.txt` files and summing up the number of lines in each file.

+### How to Use:
+1. Specify the target directory containing the `.txt` files (can include subdirectories).
+2. The script will scan all the `.txt` files and output the total number of lines found across them.

 ## tif2yolo.py

 The `tif2yolo` function crops the images in the `images/site{x}` folder into 800x800 patches and creates the corresponding `.txt` files for these images using the corresponding `.csv` file, which are formatted for YOLO training.
 All processed images and their corresponding `.txt` files are saved to the `datasets` folder.
 Note that the TIFF images under `images/site{x}` have the same basename as the CSV file to ensure alignment.
 The CSV file's columns `Especie`, `POINT_X`, and `POINT_Y` are used for creating and labeling the bounding boxes, with each bounding box having the same size of 10x10 meters.